History of NCAA basketball championships (Philippines) in Timeline

 1997: Stable Tournament Format

-September 5, 2008: Keith Agovida's High Score
+September 5, 2008: Keith Agovida scores 82 points

-2008: Finals Best-of-Three Series
+2008: Finals Format Change

-Until 2008, the NCAA finals were a best-of-three series, even if a team swept the elimination round.
+Until 2008, the NCAA finals were in a best-of-three series, even if a team swept the elimination round.
 Previously, the first seed held a twice-to-beat advantage in the finals.

-2009: Joshua Saret's Record-Breaking Game
+2009: Joshua Saret's Record-Breaking Performance

-2010: Thrice-to-beat Advantage
+2010: Thrice-to-beat Advantage Introduced

-2019: Separate Award Category for Foreigners
+2019: Separate Category for Foreign Players

 2020: Rosters Restricted to Filipinos

-2021: NCAA Season 97 Postponed
+2021: Postponement of Season 97

 In 2021, NCAA Season 97 was postponed to early 2022 due to the effects of the COVID-19 pandemic, and the juniors' tournament was cancelled.